 The Bottom Line

 Monthly giving is an amazing way to create sustainable revenue for your nonprofit.
-Recruitment of new monthly givers is an ongoing activity.
-Work to find monthly donors regularly to add to your donor family.
+Recruitment of new monthly givers is an ongoing activity so get out there and find monthly donors regularly to add to your donor family.

 You can get more resources for monthly giving from Erica Waasdorp at www.adirectsolution.com.
 She has a Monthly Giving Starter Kit for those who are ready to dip their toe in the pool, and a Monthly Giving Marketing Kit for those already swimming.
 You might also want to grab her book “The Sleeping Giant” on Amazon.